 Yesterday is gone.
 Tomorrow has not yet come.
 We have only today.
 Let us begin. –Mother Teresa

-When the roots are deep, there is no reason to fear the wind. –African Proverb
+When the root is deep, there is no reason to fear the wind. –African Proverb

 On rewriting the past.
 Sadly, throughout humanity, there has been cruelty.
-Actions and behaviors and decisions of the past were based on the values and cultural views of that time.
+Actions and behaviors and decisions of the past were based on the values and cultural views of those times.
 Our world is vastly different from what it was during past horrific wars, battles and events, though clearly, as a species, we have a long way to go.

 About the greater good.
 The narcissism that has enveloped us over recent years, thanks to social media and the extreme focus on “building self-esteem,” has given the false impression that each individual should always get his or her way…that disappointment is not an option.
 In a country of 330 million people, that simply isn’t possible.